Image 1 of 6

 Image 6 of 6

 It’s Time to Eat!
+Mealtime Visual Schedules

-You’ll get four printable visual schedules and a “Closed Kitchen” sign so your child knows exactly when meals and snacks will happen.
+This resource includes four printable visual schedules and a “Closed Kitchen” sign so your child knows exactly when meals and snacks will happen.
 These visuals take the guesswork out of eating and give children the sense of control and security they need to arrive at the table calm, hungry, and ready to eat.

 Visual supports work because they turn expectations into something your child can see and trust.
 Over time, this consistency helps regulate hunger cues, reduce grazing, and make trying new foods less overwhelming.

-You’ll get four printable visual schedules and a “Closed Kitchen” sign so your child knows exactly when meals and snacks will happen.
+This resource includes four printable visual schedules and a “Closed Kitchen” sign so your child knows exactly when meals and snacks will happen.
 These visuals take the guesswork out of eating and give children the sense of control and security they need to arrive at the table calm, hungry, and ready to eat.

 Visual supports work because they turn expectations into something your child can see and trust.
 Over time, this consistency helps regulate hunger cues, reduce grazing, and make trying new foods less overwhelming.